Chapter 4: Residential Life

 In general, solicitation in campus residences is prohibited.
 Room-to-room solicitation for any reason is not allowed.
-Those students or student organizations who wish to organize clothing, food, blood, book, or other drives in the residence halls must request authorization from the Senior Director of Residential Education.
+Those students or student organizations who wish to organize clothing, food, blood, book, or other drives in the residence halls must request authorization from the Senior Director of Residential Experience.

 Student-Election Campaigning in Residential Units

 Residence hall campaigning is permitted for Vanderbilt Student Government, Honor Council, and Outstanding Senior elections, only (i.e., those with campus-wide or specific residential-unit interest).
 Room-to-room solicitation or campaigning is specifically prohibited.
 As a practical matter, campus-wide elections generate more posters than can be accommodated on residential bulletin boards.
 Students running for office may post two flyers per bulletin board in residences, but may not cover or remove flyers already in place.
 Posters larger than 11″ x 17″ in size are prohibited.
 The internal and external use of residential windows, doors, walls, and bathroom stalls is prohibited.
 Candidates are responsible for removing flyers within 48 hours of the conclusion of an election.

 In the lobbies of certain residences, it is appropriate to hang banners of campus-wide interest.
 In these lobbies, candidates running for campus-wide offices may hang banners limited to three (3) feet in width and five (5) feet in length.
 Candidates wishing to hang banners in residential lobbies must contact the appropriate Area Coordinator for authorization and guidance.
 Candidates may reach appropriate Area Coordinator by calling Housing and Residential Experience at 615-322-2591.